MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-25-Satellite-Communications/subpart-B-Applications-Licenses/subjectgroup-ECFR3e61a02158c60ca-Forfeiture-Termination-Reinstatement-Station-Authorization/section-25.165.md

 (b) The licensee must use a surety company deemed acceptable within the meaning of 31 U.S.C.
 9304 *et seq.* (*See, e.g.*, Department of Treasury Fiscal Service, Companies Holding Certificates of Authority as Acceptable Sureties on Federal Bonds and As Acceptable Reinsurance Companies, 57 FR 29356, July 1, 1992.)
 The bond must name the U.S. Treasury as beneficiary in the event of the licensee's default.
 The licensee must provide the Commission with a copy of the performance bond, including all details and conditions.

-(c) A licensee will be considered to be in default with respect to a bond filed pursuant to paragraph (a) of this section if it surrenders the license before meeting all milestone requirements or if it fails to meet any milestone deadline set forth in § 25.164, and, at the time of milestone deadline, the licensee has not provided a sufficient basis for extending the milestone.
+(c) A licensee will be considered to be in default with respect to a bond filed pursuant to paragraph (a) of this section if it surrenders the license before meeting an applicable milestone requirement in § 25.164(a) or (b)(1) or if it fails to satisfy any such milestone.

-(d) [Reserved]
+(d) A licensee will be relieved of its bond obligation under paragraph (a) of this section upon a Commission finding that the licensee has satisfied the applicable milestone requirement(s) in § 25.164(a) and (b)(1) for the authorization.

 (e) A replacement space station is one that: